 Cost not included Summary

-One of the biggest financial concerns for US Citizens who are retiring early is health insurance and health costs.
-I have not included these costs in the charts below because health care will be drastically different for everyone based on age and country of origin.
+One of the major financial concerns for U.S. citizens retiring early is health insurance and medical expenses.
+I have not included these costs in the charts below because healthcare costs can vary significantly based on age and country of origin.

 Health Insurance Details

-We shopped around and found that GeoBlue seemed to have the best coverage and costs for full health coverage.
-We have a policy that covers us for every country in the world except the USA.
-This came in handy when I had knee surgery in Panama.
-GeoBlue covered everything beyond our deductible without a hassle.
-They even continued to cover supplements to strengthen my knee.
+We researched extensively and found that GeoBlue offered the best balance of coverage and cost for comprehensive health coverage.
+Our policy covered us globally, excluding the USA.
+This was beneficial when I needed knee surgery in Panama.
+GeoBlue covered everything beyond our deductible without a hassle and even paid for supplements to strengthen my knee.

 We do not carry dental insurance.
 Instead, we participate in medical tourism.
-Trin had two implants done in Costa Rica.
-The service was world-class and cost less than the premiums we would have paid for dental insurance in the USA.
+Trin had two implants done in Costa Rica and I had a wisdom tooth removed in Sweden.
+The services have been world class and cost less than the premiums we would have paid for dental insurance in the USA.
 Dental cleaning in Nicaragua was $10.

 Business Expenses